 (Source: ABS Year Book Australia 2007, from ABARE energy statistics.)

 These figures reveal transport to be the single largest energy-consuming activity in Australia, responsible for over one-third of all energy use.
 It is rivalled only by manufacturing, which includes highly energy-intense activities such as aluminium smelting but still used less energy overall in 2004-05 than transport.
-More recent declines in manufacturing activity (such as the closure of the Point Henry smelter in Victoria) mean that transport will outrank all other economic sectors in energy use even more in future than these figures suggest.
+More recent declines in manufacturing activity (such as the closure of aluminium smelters and automotive plants in Victoria) mean that transport will outrank all other economic sectors in energy use now and in the future even more than these figures suggest.

 So however one frames the figures, there are sound reasons for focussing on the emissions due to transport.
 While it’s a matter of debate whether they’re the largest component of our emissions, there’s no doubt that they are one of the fastest-growing components.
 The National Greenhouse Gas Inventory shows that, while Australia’s emissions as a whole increased by 23 per cent between 1990 and 2003, transport-related emissions increased by almost 30 per cent over the same period.
+More recently, it has been found that transport emissions increased 34 per cent between 2001 and 2017, faster than any other source except LNG production.
 Worldwide, a 2014 UN report (reported on here by Bloomberg) finds that motor vehicles are likely to be the fastest-growing source of greenhouse emissions right through to 2050 on current trends.

 Shifting trips from private cars to public transport (and freight from trucks to trains) not only saves energy, but also reduces transport emissions substantially.
 The following representative figures for Melbourne peak hour conditions have been calculated from operating energy figures on our energy page, together with Federal Government figures for emissions from liquid fuels and brown coal electricity.